Empire-Strikes-Back/Flula/readme.txt

 - we, libraries, have no releases - our commit hashes define us
 - we, programs, release uberjar to repository/releases, we have no tags or release notes - our identity and commit hashes define us

+no updates

+- we say no to updates and update notifications

 program.sh

 - we have only program.sh with repl, main, uberjar, release